tamino-martinius/node-postgres-migrator/README.md

 ## Whats different in this package compared to most others?

-- This package has 0 dependencies  - just postgres (pg) itself as peer dependency
+- This package has 0 dependencies - just [postgres](https://www.npmjs.com/package/postgres) itself as peer dependency
 - Support of parallel migrations when the dependent migrations are defined
 - Ships with TypeScript types, commonJs (.js) and module exports (.mjs)
 - Can be called by CLI or by programmatic access